Specialized Stumpjumper ST Comp Carbon 29 2019 Review

 Our Analysis and Test Results

-Looking to get a little rowdier?
+Are you looking to get a little rowdier?
 A mid-travel trail bike might be more up your alley.
-There are plenty of options, but the longer travel sibling of the ST Comp, known simply as the Stumpjumper, is a real crowd-pleaser with similar conservative geometry and easy going trail manners.
+There are plenty of options, but the longer travel sibling of the ST Comp, known simply as the Stumpjumper, is a real crowd-pleaser with similar conservative geometry and easy-going trail manners.
 With 140mm of rear and 150mm of front wheel travel, the Stumpjumper Comp Carbon is the same price with a nearly identical build, but with more squish and wider tires that make it more capable when the going gets rough.

 The Stumpjumper ST has a "flip chip" which allows the user to easily adjust the geometry slightly to their preferences.
 By flipping the chip, you can switch between "high" and "low" settings which Specialized claims changes the bottom bracket height by 6mm and the head tube angle by half a degree.